Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 ### Get an authenticated AzureOpenAI client

-Your Azure AI Studio project may have one or more OpenAI models deployed that support chat completions.
+Your Azure AI Foundry project may have one or more OpenAI models deployed that support chat completions.
 Use the code below to get an already authenticated [AzureOpenAI](https://github.com/openai/openai-python?tab=readme-ov-file#microsoft-azure-openai) from the [openai](https://pypi.org/project/openai/) package, and execute a chat completions call.

 First, install the package: